Mayank-Jain-1/DripX.github.io/README.md

 ## Mentions
 THis is a list of jobs i really enjoyed during the 15 days of creating of this project
 - I really enjoyed the Search bar and its Javascript part.
 Really like it
-- I enjoyed adding the responsiveness to each of the element bus a speacial mention to the responsiveness of the *footer*
+- I enjoyed adding the responsiveness to each of the element bus a speacial mention to the responsiveness of the *footer* .
+Which i tried to clone with best possible accuracy if nike.com(nike.com)
 - Liked creating the wishlist part.
 - Most interesting design was obviously the contact us page
+- I loved the underline animation in the navigation links.

+## Thing i learnt
+- A very unusual type of data storage.
+I linked the registration form to google sheets.
+I knew it is not a very practic thing, but still went for it and learnt about google sheets extensions too.
+- New css features and animation tricks.
+I learnt from a website the underline animation which looks really cool.